Theragatha - The Verses of the Senior Monks

 I was awakened by cymbals and gongs.

-912Then I saw the Buddha
+912Then I saw the Buddha,

-Filling my mind with confidence in him,
+filling my mind with confidence in him,

-I went forth into homelessness.
+I went forth to homelessness.

-913I know my past life,
+913I know my past lives,

-Where I used to live —
+the places I used to live.

 I was born as Sakka,

-And stayed among the Tāvatiṁsa gods.
+and stayed among the thirty-three gods.

 914Seven times I was a king of men

-Ruling a kingdom,
+ruling a kingdom,

-Victorious in the four directions,
+victorious in the four quarters,

-Without violence or sword,
+Without rod or sword,

 I governed by principle.

-915Seven here, seven there,
+915Seven from here, seven from there—

-For fourteen transmigrations
+fourteen transmigrations in all.

-I remember my past lives;
+I shall remember my past lives:

-At that time I stayed in the realm of the gods.
+at that time I stayed in the realm of the gods.

-916I have gained complete tranquillity
+916I have gained complete tranquility

 Peaceful, serene,